CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

   ./icepack.build
   ./icepack.submit

-Note that testmachine is a generic machine name included with the icepack scripts.
+``testmachine`` is a generic machine name included with the icepack scripts.
-The local machine name will have to be substituted for testmachine and currently, there are working ports for several different machines.
+The local machine name will have to be substituted for ``testmachine`` and there are working ports for several different machines.
 However, it may be necessary to port the model to a new machine.
 See :ref:`porting` for more information about how to port and :ref:`scripts` for more information about